-Bottom Line: The medium chain triglycerides in coconut oil have been shown to increase calories burned over 24 hours by as much as 5%, potentially leading to significant weight loss over the long term.
+Summary: The medium chain triglycerides in coconut oil have been shown to increase calories burned over 24 hours by as much as 5%.

-When lauric acid is digested, it forms a substance called monolaurin.
+When lauric acid is digested, it also forms a substance called monolaurin.

-For example, these substances have been shown to kill the bacteria Staphylococcus Aureus (a very dangerous pathogen) and the yeast Candida Albicans, a common source of yeast infections in humans (9, 10).
+For example, these substances have been shown to help kill the bacteria Staphylococcus aureus (a very dangerous pathogen) and the yeast Candida albicans, a common source of yeast infections in humans (7, 8).

-Bottom Line: The fatty acids and breakdown products in coconut oil can kill harmful pathogens, including bacteria, viruses and fungi.
+Summary: The fatty acids in coconut oil can kill harmful pathogens, including bacteria, viruses and fungi.
 This could potentially help to prevent infections.

-This may be related to the way the fatty acids in it are metabolized, because ketones can have an appetite reducing effect (11).
+This may be related to the way the fats are metabolized, because ketones can have an appetite reducing effect (9).

 In one study, varying amounts of medium and long chain triglycerides were fed to 6 healthy men.

-These studies were small and only done for a short period of time.
-If this effect were to persist over the long term, it could have a dramatic influence on body weight over a period of several years.
+These studies were small and only done for short periods of time.
+If this effect were to persist over the long term, it could help lead to reduced body weight over a period of several years.

-Bottom Line: The fatty acids in coconut oil can significantly reduce appetite, which may positively affect body weight over the long term.
+Summary: The fatty acids in coconut oil can significantly reduce appetite, which may lead to reduced body weight over the long term.

-This diet involves eating very little carbohydrates and large amounts of fat, leading to greatly increased concentrations of ketones in the blood.
+This diet involves eating very few carbohydrates and large amounts of fat, leading to greatly increased concentrations of ketones in the blood.

-For some reason, this diet can dramatically reduce the rate of seizures in epileptic children, even those who haven't had success with multiple different types of drugs.
+For some reason, the diet dramatically reduces the rate of seizures in epileptic children, even those who haven't had success with multiple different types of drugs.

-In one study in 40 women, coconut oil reduced Total and LDL cholesterol while increasing HDL compared to soybean oil (17).
+In one study in 40 women, coconut oil reduced total and LDL cholesterol while increasing HDL compared to soybean oil (15).

-Coconut oil can serve various purposes that have nothing to do with eating it.
+Coconut oil has many uses that have nothing to do with eating it.

 Many people are using it for cosmetic purposes and to improve the health and appearance of their skin and hair.

-Bottom Line: Coconut oil can be applied topically as well, studies showing it to be effective as a skin moisturizer and protecting against hair damage.
-It can also be used as a mild form of sunscreen and as mouthwash.
+Summary: Coconut oil can also be applied topically, with studies showing it to be effective as a skin moisturizer and protecting against hair damage.

 Alzheimer's disease is the most common cause of dementia worldwide and occurs primarily in elderly individuals.

-In Alzheimer's patients, there appears to be a reduced ability to use carbs for energy in certain parts of the brain.
+In Alzheimer's patients, there appears to be a reduced ability to use glucose for energy in certain parts of the brain.

-In one 2006 study, consumption of medium chain triglycerides led to immediate improvement in brain function in patients with milder forms of Alzheimer's (27).
+In one 2006 study, consumption of medium chain triglycerides led to improvement in brain function in patients with milder forms of Alzheimer's (25).

-Bottom Line: Studies show that the fatty acids in coconut oil can increase blood levels of ketones, supplying energy for the brain cells of Alzheimer's patients and relieving symptoms.
+Summary: Preliminary studies suggest that medium-chain triglycerides can increase blood levels of ketones, supplying energy for the brain cells of Alzheimer's patients and relieving symptoms.

 Given that coconut oil can reduce appetite and increase fat burning, it makes sense that it can also help you lose weight.

-This is the most dangerous fat of all and is highly associated with many chronic diseases.
+This is the most dangerous fat of all and is highly associated with many chronic Western diseases.

 Waist circumference is easily measured and is a great marker for the amount of fat in the abdominal cavity.

-In a study in 40 women with abdominal obesity, supplementing with 30 mL (2 tablespoons) of coconut oil per day led to a significant reduction in both BMI and waist circumference in a period of 12 weeks (17).
+In a study of 40 women with abdominal obesity, supplementing with 30 mL (2 tablespoons) of coconut oil per day led to a significant reduction in both BMI and waist circumference over a period of 12 weeks (15).

-Another study in 20 obese males noted a reduction in waist circumference of 2.86 cm (1.1 inches) after 4 weeks of 30 mL (2 tablespoons) of coconut oil per day (30).
+Another study in 20 obese males noted a reduction in waist circumference of 1.1 inches (2.86 cm) after 4 weeks of 30 mL (2 tablespoons) of coconut oil per day (26).

-In order to enjoy the health benefits outlined in the article, then you must get organic, virgin coconut oil, not the refined stuff.
+In order to get the impressive health benefits outlined in the article, then make sure to choose organic, virgin coconut oil -- not the refined stuff.